knative/docs/docs/serving/load-balancing/README.md

 Activator pods are scaled horizontally, so there may be multiple Activators in a deployment.
 In general, the system will perform best if the number of revision pods is larger than the number of Activator pods, and those numbers divide equally.
 <!--TODO(#2472): Add better documentation about what the activator is; explain the components of load balancing; maybe add a diagram-->

-Knative assigns a subset of Activators for each revision, depending on the revision size.
+Knative assigns a subset of Activators for each revision, depending on the revision size and the configured capacity per Activator.
 More revision pods will mean a greater number of Activators for that revision.

 The Activator load balancing algorithm works as follows: